gkorompis/project-group-b/README.md

 ## Deliverables:
 - Project Themes: Industry, Innovation, and Infrastructure.
 - Purpose of the Project: UMKM One Click Solution
-- Description: One-click solution for simultaneous distribution to online stores.
+- Description: One-click solution for simultaneous distribution to UMKM stores.
 - Application Name: handpos

 ## Installation